social-protocols/social-protocols.github.io/content/articles/what-deserves-our-attention/index.md

 weight: 2
 ---

 Every online community has rules that determine how the attention of the community is directed.
-For example in an online forum, the most up-voted posts may be shown on at the top of the page.
+For example in some online forums, the most up-voted posts are shown at the top of the page.
 This rule concentrates attention on popular content.

 But this is a terrible rule.
 It creates perverse incentives for people to share content that people will reflexively upvote based on first impressions.
 It encourages shallow conversation on lowbrow topics.